nicholas-yjtang/interview/iot/rbpi_mosq_thingspeak/README.md

 ![Alt text](image-2.png)

+### Custom visualization

-A sample for custom visualization is as follows
+A sample matlab code to visualize the data is as follows

 ```matlab
 readChannelID = []; # Enter the channel ID to read data from